 …the noble pigeon!

-People, especially in cities, have very polarized opinions about them.
+People, especially in the cities, have very polarized opinions about them.
 Some love them, and feed them with bread crumbs, pulses, and even leftover food.

 Others consider them a nuisance.
 They see them as pests and carriers of disease.
 They even have a popular nickname—rats with wings!